DocumentationBook/SphinxDocumentation/research/sphinx/app_init/index.rst

 App Initialization
 ##################

+.. graphviz:: phases_init.gv

-The ``app`` object prepares all objects necessary for building the documentation:
+The ``app`` object is the documentation build root that binds together all other objects necessary for building the documentation:

 *  ``project``
 *  ``builder``